Seagather/Marshal-Pundit-Reviews/README.md

 * As a first time user, I would like to create my own account with the option to login and logout so nobody else can access it.
 * As a prospective user, I want to be able to navigate throughout the site with ease to find content and access all collection of reviews in an organised format.
 * As a user, I would like to be able to add, share and see all of my inputs within the app (i.e. comments, reviews, votes).
-* As a user, I would like to search any particular book quickly using e.g. book title or author.
+* As a user, I would like to search any particular book quickly using book title or author.
 * As a user I would like to be able to like or dislike any review.
 * As a user I would like to be able to edit or delete any content added by me.
 * As a user I would like to be sure that no other user is able to edit or delete my input.